Grand Blanc Medicaid Planning Attorneys

 - The Top Eight Mistakes People Make With Medicaid

 - Avoiding “Accidental Gifts” For Medicaid Eligibility

 - Can You Transfer Your Medicare and Medicaid Plans When You Move to Another State?

-No matter your situation, our team can help you or your loved one access Medicaid assistance in Michigan.
+No matter your situation, our Michigan Medicaid planning attorneys can help you or your loved one access Medicaid assistance.
 Call (810) 645-8426 or contact us online to schedule an initial consultation.
 Serving Grand Blanc, Flint, Rochester Hills and all of Mid-Michigan.

 Comprehensive, Holistic Approach to Planning Through Personal Care, Support, and Education

 Nationally Board Certified as an Elder Law Attorney by the National Elder Law Foundation